hypo69/hypo/docs/gemini/set 0/en/consultant/src/_examples/quick_start.md

 def quick_start_example():
     """
-    Performs a quick start demonstration of hypotez functionalities.
+    Performs a quick start demonStartion of hypotez functionalities.

     :raises Exception: If an error occurs during JSON loading or processing.
     """